 Valpolicella wines are one of the greatest specialties of Veneto.
 The winegrowers blend the Corvina, Molinara and Rondinella grape varieties to obtain them.
 In each of these wines, we find aromas of cherry and even a slight touch of bitterness.

 The Amarone style wines are particular.
 Indeed, they are made from grapes dried at least 3 months, then vinified.
 This produces a powerful wine with body, which has aromas of chocolate, amber rum and leather.

 Finally, Prosecco is the star wine of the region.
 This dry or semi-dry effervescent has a refreshing and creamy acidity.

-So, there is not only Venice to discover in Venice.
+So, there is not only Venice to discover in Veneto.
 If you visit the region, do not hesitate to discover the estates, or simply taste the local wines!